mohmeez/RaspberryPi_Traffic_Signs_Detection/README.md

 ## Build and train model locally
   1. Dataset Preparation

-      Download Dataset:
      Download the traffic sign dataset from Roboflow:

                 https://universe.roboflow.com/project-sign-detection/traffic-sign-cdfml

      The dataset will be downloaded as a zipped file.

   2. Unzip Dataset: